lincolnloop/salmon/README.rst

 .. image:: https://coveralls.io/repos/lincolnloop/salmon/badge.png?branch=master
    :target: https://coveralls.io/r/lincolnloop/salmon?branch=master

-A multi-server monitoring system built on top of `Salt <http://www.saltstack.org>`_ using Django.
+A simple monitoring system built on top of Django.

-It can serve both as an alerting system like `monit <http://mmonit.com/monit/>`_  and a monitoring system like `munin <http://munin-monitoring.org/>`_ (using `Graphite's whisper database <http://graphite.readthedocs.org/en/latest/whisper.html>`_).
+The intent is to serve both as an alerting system like `monit <http://mmonit.com/monit/>`_  and a monitoring system like `munin <http://munin-monitoring.org/>`_ (using `Graphite's whisper database <http://graphite.readthedocs.org/en/latest/whisper.html>`_).

-It aims to be simpler, easier to setup, and more efficient than its predecessors by taking advantage of Salt for data gathering and transport.
+The original release of Salmon was coupled to `Salt <http://docs.saltstack.com/>`_ and designed to monitor servers (**Sal** t **Mon** itor).
+As of v0.2.0, the system has been decoupled from Salt and ingests data via a simple HTTP interface.

 .. image:: http://cl.ly/image/3s340i0W0N06/content.png

 Installation
 -------------

-It's expected that you'll run this on the same server as the Salt master, however it is also possible to run on a host capable of SSHing to the master.

 To bootstrap the project::